 Here’s some good examples:

-- Do giveaways that comprise of multiple products, users love to win bundles of items as it give an overall feeling of higher value.
-You could even reach our and partner with brands that supply the products to give them exposure.
+Do giveaways that comprise of multiple products, users love to win bundles of items as it give an overall feeling of higher value.
+You could even reach out and partner with brands that supply the products to give them exposure.

 The gist is, it doesn’t matter what your prize is.
 What matters is that people want it.
 Study your target audience (even ask them) and make sure to tempt them with something that’s appealing enough to drive action.